Hasan Azizul Huq

 Hasan Azizul Huq (2 February 1939 – 15 November 2021) was a Bangladeshi short-story writer and novelist.
 He was awarded Ekushey Padak in 1999, Bangla Academy Literary Award in 1970 and Independence Award in 2019.

 Early life and education

-Huq was born in Jabgraam in Burdwan district of West Bengal.
+Azizul Huq was born in Jabgraam in Burdwan district of West Bengal.
 In 1947, his parents moved to Phultala, near the city of Khulna, Bangladesh.
 He completed his post-graduation from Rajshahi University in 1960.
 He served as a faculty in the department of philosophy of the same university.

-Huq was the second Bangabandhu Chair of the department of history at the University of Dhaka.
+Azizul Huq was the second Bangabandhu Chair of the department of history at the University of Dhaka.